Guide for Canadians Buying Property in Mexico

 What is the cost of buying property in Mexico as a Canadian?

-The cost of buying property in Mexico as a Canadian can vary depending on the location and type of property you are looking to purchase.
-Generally, the cost of real estate in Mexico is cheaper compared to Canada, but it is important to do your research to make sure you are getting a good deal.
+The cost of buying property in Mexico as a Canadian can vary depending on the location and type of property you want.
+Generally, the cost of real estate in Mexico is cheaper than in Canada, but it is important to research to ensure you are getting a good deal.
 Some of the costs you can expect to incur when buying property in Mexico include:

 • Real estate taxes